se-f/seifeddine-gherir/part2-3/README.md

 -> instead of the developer fulfilling the classes dependencies, he leaves it to the IoC container, and this is inversion of control.

-Dependency injection is achieved through the @Autowired annotation
+Dependency injection is achieved through the @Autowired annotation (we could've done it through setter injection too)

--- Entities:
+## Entities:

 - Task (many to many with Category)
 - Category
 - Priority (Enum)

--- Dockerization:
+## Dockerization:

 First, run build the project with `mvn clean package -Dmaven.test.skip=true -X`